Jimmycheong/flask-celery-demo/README.md

 brew services start redis
 ```

-Go to a suitable location (e.g Documents, Desktop) and run the following commands:
+In the terminal, go to a suitable directory (e.g Documents, Desktop) and run the following commands:

 ```
 git clone https://github.com/Jimmycheong/flask-celery-demo.git